 We are all learning how to quickly switch between different modes of speech and writing.

-Growing up in this hyperconnected Facebook and smartphone decade, the internet decade before that, or the dawn of personal PCs before that is endowing each generation with more and more advanced language skills.
-Younger generations have harnessed texting and instant messaging and turned it into an entirely new form of communication: written speech, or fingered speech.
-We now text more like we talk, and have found new ways to include emotion, hand gestures, affirmations that we’re listening to one another, and signs that we understand each other into our texts.
-It is difficult to say how texting will evolve, but it has already given us an entirely new set of writing and communication skills.
-We think about writing in ways we never have before.
+Growing up in this hyperconnected Facebook and smartphone decade, the internet decade before that, or the dawn of personal PCs seems to have endowed each generation with more and more advanced language skills.
+Younger generations are harnessing texting and instant messaging and turning it into an entirely new form of communication: written speech, or fingered speech.
+They text more like they talk, and have found new ways to include emotion, affirmations that they’re listening to one another, and signs that they understand each other into simple texts.
+They’re thinking about writing in ways no one has before.

-We are all becoming bilingual, in a way, learning to quickly switch between different modes of speech and writing based on who we’re chatting with, and how.
+All tech users are becoming bilingual, in a way, learning to quickly switch between different modes of speech and writing based on who they’re chatting with, and how.

-Every new mode of communication — be it Facebook, Twitter, or new visual sharing apps like Instagram, Periscope, Reddit, or Snapchat — has its own rules and style, and we’re creating sophisticated new language rules for each of them.
-More incredible is the rate at which we’re learning to swap between them.
+Every new mode of communication — be it Facebook, Twitter, or new visual sharing apps like Instagram, Periscope, Reddit, or Snapchat — has its own rules and style, and members of those communities are creating sophisticated new language rules for each of them.
+More incredible is the rate at which they’re learning to swap between them.

 For some, the ability to switch between language styles extends to verbal communication.
-Dialects, like Texas English, used to be hard-coded into us, but now we’re gaining the cognitive ability to transform them into a tool that we can turn on and off.
-Much like swapping between Twitter and email, some folks can swap between accents and dialects without hassle.
-This is due to the effects of modern society: increasing rates of moving, urban growth, the internet, and communication tech like smartphones.
-We’ve even created our own “machine voice” dialect to talk to voice assistants like Siri and those awful automated telephone bots.
+Dialects, like Texas English, used to be hard-coded into folks, but now they’re gaining the cognitive ability to transform them into a tool that they can turn on and off.
+Much like swapping between Twitter and email, some people can now swap between accents and dialects without hassle as they talk to different people.
+This is due to the effects of modern society: increasing rates of moving, urban growth, the internet, and smartphones.
+Most tech users have even created their own “machine voice” dialect to talk to voice assistants like Siri and those awful automated telephone bots.

-If you speak English, there is certainly nothing to worry about.
-You may have to modify your speech so Siri understands you, but your language is fundamentally healthy.
+If you speak English, you may have to modify your speech so Siri understands you, but your language is fundamentally healthy.
 Right now, English is the top language in the world by many measures, and is likely to stay that way, even as thousands of languages fail to make the transition to the digital world and die off in the next century.
 Only about 5 percent of active languages may make it, and only a handful will prosper in the same league as English.

 But even English has challenges ahead of it.
 With an increasing number of Chinese and many other countries taking up international English as a secondary language, it will probably change, and possibly end up sounding a little foreign to Americans.
 It could become simpler, losing some of its key aspects like plural words and determiners like “the” as more Chinese speakers join the fray.

 Whatever tech hits us with in the decade, and century, it looks like we humans may be a lot more creative and adaptable than we give ourselves credit for.
 What new language skills will a child born with an iPhone 7 or Google Pixel have?
 How will they think differently than we do?
 What happens if you learn how to Snapchat as you learn how to read?
-We’re going to have a tough time keeping up with smartphone native kids.
-More than ever before, they really will think and speak in a new language, or maybe a few dozen new languages, and that is something to celebrate and study.
+Even 20-somethings may have a tough time keeping up with smartphone native kids.
+They’ll likely think and speak in entirely new ways, and that is something to celebrate and study.